by Jonas E. Alexis, Fredrick Toben, and Michael Hoffman

-On 13 July 1990 the Gayssot Law was enacted specifically to reign in Faurisson’s continued questioning the existence or size of the category of crimes against humanity as defined in the London Charter of 1945, on the basis of which Nazi leaders were convicted by the International Military Tribunal at Nuremberg in 1945-46 (art.9).
+On 13 July 1990, the Gayssot Law was enacted specifically to reign in Faurisson’s continued questioning of the existence or size of the category of crimes against humanity as defined in the London Charter of 1945, on the basis of which Nazi leaders were convicted by the International Military Tribunal at Nuremberg in 1945-46 (art.9).

 The Holocaust proponents further felt deflated when in 1993 the Canadian Supreme Court dismissed Zündel’s 1988 conviction for “spreading false news”.
 It declared the law unconstitutional, and this legal defeat reverberated around the western world where matters Holocaust were fracturing and legally not protected.

-Ten years earlier in Germany, in 1983, Judge Dr Wilhelm Stäglich had his 1950s awarded doctorate in law revoked by his University of Göttingen.
+Ten years earlier in Germany, in 1983, Judge Dr. Wilhelm Stäglich had his 1950s awarded doctorate in law revoked by his University of Göttingen.
 This sent a strong signal, especially to German academics, that matters Holocaust was off-limits and not up for debate.
-The religious dogma of Holocaust gained firmer ground.
+The religious dogma of the Holocaust gained firmer ground.
 The Germans, like elsewhere in the world, did not enact and spell out specific “Holocaust denial” laws but softened the imprecise definition: “defaming the memory of the dead” – s130 of the Criminal Code.

-Canada and Australia followed this trend of getting away from specific matters Holocaust and favoured the highly charged emotional Human Rights approach in silencing Holocaust critics by enacting laws that attempt to protect individuals from hurt feelings generated by those “horrible Holocaust deniers”.
+Canada and Australia followed this trend of getting away from specific matters Holocaust and favored the highly charged emotional Human Rights approach in silencing Holocaust critics by enacting laws that attempt to protect individuals from hurt feelings generated by those “horrible Holocaust deniers”.

-The peak of this legal thrusting we witnessed as an exact copy of Holocaust Human Rights legislation – where truth is no defence but where a hurt feeling settled the intellectual dispute of contrary opinions.
-The more emotional an accuser becomes the more it is guaranteed that an action will succeed in court.
+The peak of this legal thrusting we witnessed as an exact copy of Holocaust Human Rights legislation – where truth is no defense but where a hurt feeling settled the intellectual dispute of contrary opinions.
+The more emotional an accuser becomes the more it is guaranteed that action will succeed in court.
 Playing the victim has been developed to an absolute art form where truth has become totally irrelevant.

-The global media, however, never tired of affixing to such legal judgments the terms “Holocaust denial”, “Antisemite”, “Hater”, “Nazi”, “Racist”, even “Xenophobe”.
+The global media, however, never tired of affixing to such legal judgments the terms “Holocaust denial”, “Antisemite”, “Hater”, “Nazi”, “Racist”, and even “Xenophobe”.

 We witnessed this phenomenon in the recent US Congressional Supreme Court appointment hearings – where an accuser followed precisely the script developed by Holocaust survivors when making claims for reparations-revenge upon the German nation.